ImmortalDemonGod/RNA_PREDICT/docs/pipeline/integration/Integrated_RNA_3D_Prediction_Pipeline_Final_Comprehensive_Design.md

 File(s) Potentially Affected: Possibly a new subfolder models/pairformer_trunk/ or integrated in rna_predict/models/...
 	1. Insert LoRA into Triangular Attention:
 	•	For each block of the 48-block trunk, we freeze base attention weights (W_q, W_k, W_v, W_out) but add low-rank adapter layers that approximate the attention transformations.
-	•	If we had a partial “pretrained pairformer,” we only adapt the “LoRA-lized” heads.
+	•	If we had a partial "pretrained pairformer," we only adapt the "LoRA-lized" heads.
 	2. Pair-bias:
 	•	The adjacency bias can be a small linear transform.
-We can train that fully or also apply LoRA if it’s large.
-Usually, it’s small, so no LoRA needed.
+We can train that fully or also apply LoRA if it's large.
+Usually, it's small, so no LoRA needed.
 	3. Output:
 	•	Still produces \mathbf{z}_{ij} and \mathbf{s}_i.
 	•	Grad from final 3D or pairwise constraints flows through these embeddings → modifies LoRA adapters.